WHY IS PROTEIN IMPORTANT IN YOUR DIET?

-Your body uses protein to build and repair tissues
+Your body needs protein to build or repair tissues

 Your body uses protein to make enzymes, hormone and other body chemicals

-Protein is an important building block of bones, muscles, cartilage, skin, and blood
+Protein is a key building block of bones, muscles, cartilage, skin, and blood

 Just about every type of food has protein.
 Whether you are vegan, vegetarian or if you’re a meat-eater, you should be getting enough protein from your diet.
 Make sure you choose healthy sources such as:

 - Wild fish

 - Grass-fed and organic dairy

 - Beans and other legumes